There is a dark, silent killer who lurks in the corners of all of our offices.

 If your office does not already have it, then you can speak to your colleagues and manager about introducing plants and mini-gardens in your office area.

-You can put them up in the standard rooms, decorating them around your office space, and even put small plants in pots around your workspace.
+You can put them up in the standard rooms, decorate them around your office space, and even put small plants in pots around your workspace.

 Of course, every individual employee would contribute to caring for these plants, but it could turn out to be a great activity.
 You can always add succulents or bonsai plants around your desk, as these require minimum maintenance and don’t make a mess.

-Many research studies show that having plants or a garden around your office can significantly help in elevating mood, eliminating signs of fatigue, depression, and anxiety.
-Plants, greenery, and gardens are great in reducing stress levels and even add to the overall happiness quotient around the office.
+Many research studies show that having plants or a garden around your office can significantly help in elevating mood and eliminating signs of fatigue, depression, and anxiety.
+Plants, greenery, and gardens are great for reducing stress levels and even adding to the overall happiness quotient around the office.

 5. Don’t forget to take breaks